Some hospital admissions are unavoidable. There are many things to think about when getting ready for an admission.

 - List of medications and the medications themselves

-- Details of the regular family doctor including their address and phone number
+- Details of your General Practitioner (GP) including their address and phone number

 - Any relevant x-rays or results from recent tests